 When shipping apparel, there are other considerations to make sure the shipping process goes smoothly.
 These tips will ensure your clothing items ‘wow’ the customer and meet their expectations.

 Get a tracking number to provide to your recipient

 70% of consumers said the ability to track orders is one of their top three considerations when buying a product online.
 If customers can track their package, they can check for shipping progress and make sure their item is on its way.
 Implementing order tracking can help cut back on customer support tickets, reduce the likelihood of theft, increase customer satisfaction, and let you have more control.

 Choose the right shipping option

 When it comes to shipping speeds, you have options.
-If you’re on a tight deadline, express options are great, convenient options to ensure packages are getting delivered by their desired date.
-For ecommerce clothing brands, offering 1-2 day shipping gives a competitive edge to your business.
+If you’re on a tight deadline, expedited and 2-day shipping are great, convenient options to ensure packages are getting delivered by their desired date.
+For ecommerce clothing brands, offering 2-day shipping gives a competitive edge to your business.

 Around the holidays, be sure to allow plenty of time for a package to arrive in advance of Christmas or other milestones.
 During this busy time of year, known as peak season, carriers are often overloaded and delays can occur.